 Department Store Cards

 You’ve most likely been asked to sign up for a department store credit card while you were checking out at the register.
 Signing up for these cards will give your credit a boost if you are approved.

 These cards are generally easier to get than a standard card.
 They will also usually feature lower credit limits, helping you stay in budget.

 Research the card in advance to see your approval odds before allowing an application.
 Some cards are easy to get while others are more difficult.
 Generally speaking online store cards, like Fingerhut and Wayfair, are easier to get.

 Check the lender backing the card.
 Many of these cards are funded through bigger banks like Synchrony and Comenity.
 If you have had trouble with these institutions in the past, you will likely be denied store credit.

 Credit Builder Loans

-Credit builder loans are similar to traditional loans, except that you must pay the entire amount of the loan before you get the money.
+Credit builder loans are similar to traditional loans, except that you must pay the entire amount of the guaranteed loan before you get the money.
 Because the lender isn’t giving you money until after you have paid them, almost anyone can qualify for a credit builder loan.